AscendLab

 Does this tool open or fetch the URL?

-No. It parses the text locally and does not request the URL.
+No. It parses pasted text with browser-side processing and does not request the URL.

 Can it parse repeated keys?